todayisfineforme/Employee.Management.System/README.md

   * **last_name** - VARCHAR(30) to hold employee last name
   * **role_id** - INT to hold reference to role employee has
   * **manager_id** - INT to hold reference to another employee that manager of the current employee.
 This field may be null if the employee has no manager

-Build a command-line application that at a minimum allows the user to:

-  * Add departments, roles, employees

-  * View departments, roles, employees

-  * Update employee roles

-Bonus points if you're able to:

-  * Update employee managers

-  * View employees by manager

-  * Delete departments, roles, and employees

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department